Probe launched after tête-à-tête with French counterpart ANSM, whose ‘red box’ warning will be slapped on all finasteride 1 mg packaging next month

 Once buff enough to grace the cover of a men’s fitness magazine, Ryan’s body has been gradually wasting away from a dizzying array of health woes he attributes to PFS.
 Chief among them: adrenal dysfunction, autonomic dysfunction, androgen deprivation, benign tumors, chronic insomnia, cognitive dysfunction, dermatological disorders, gastrointestinal disorders, generalized anxiety disorder, global soft tissue atrophy, muscle atrophy, neuropathy, suicidal ideation, and sexual dysfunction.

-So when Dr. White contacted him last month about the MHRA’s finasteride probe—and follow-up with an in-depth interview about the growing incidence of PFS in her nation—Ryan didn’t hesitate to share that “good” news with the Daily Mail.
+So when the MHRA contacted him last month about its finasteride probe—and followed up with an in-depth interview about the growing incidence of PFS in her nation—Ryan didn’t hesitate to share that “good” news with the Daily Mail.

 In turn, The Mail yesterday ran a 1,100-word exclusive by Senior Health Reporter Ethan Ennals headlined, Watchdog Launches Investigation into Hair Loss Pill as Men Report Huge Rise in Side Effects Including Depression, Low Libido and Erectile Dysfunction.

 Simultaneously, the paper debuted an episode of its companion podcast, Medical Minefield, co-hosted by Ethan and titled Just how safe is the hair-loss drug taken by millions of men?

 In his story, Ethan writes, “Government figures…show that the drug finasteride has been linked with at least 70 reports of patients suffering suicidal thoughts as a suspected side effect.”